rwharpernc/ED-Rare-Router/docs/api-documentation.md

 ## Overview

-The ED Rare Router API provides three endpoints for system autocomplete and rare goods analysis.
+The ED Rare Router API provides endpoints for system autocomplete and rare goods scanning.
 All endpoints return JSON and use standard HTTP status codes.

+**Note**: This is a quick scan tool for finding rare goods near your current location.
+Route planning is done manually by the user based on scan results.

+### Finance Ethos

+Finance Ethos is automatically determined from the `power` parameter.
+Powers with Finance Ethos:
+- Denton Patreus (Empire)
+- Jerome Archer (Federation)
+- Li Yong-Rui (Independent)
+- Zemina Torval (Empire)

+When a power with Finance Ethos is selected, the `hasFinanceEthos` flag is automatically set to `true`.
+Note: PowerPlay calculations are currently disabled (system type is always "none").

 ## Base URL